Examining The Entire Daniel Craig Workout Routine To Build A James Bond Body

 Daniel Craig was able to quickly pack on some solid muscle mass for his role in Casino Royale and then take it to the next level in Skyfall mainly because he had an awesome trainer, solid diet and he was already in good shape before he even started working out for the role.

-If you search Google images for Daniel Craig Workout Pictures you’ll mainly get him as James Bond, but if you’ve seen him in some of his past films you know that Craig has sported some solid muscle tone.
+If you search Google images for pictures of Craig you’ll mainly get him as James Bond, but if you’ve seen him in some of his past films you know that Craig has sported some solid muscle tone.
 Picture below is of Craig in Tomb Raider

 Similar to how Brad Pitt prepared for his roles in both Fight Club and in Troy, Craig added muscle to an already lean body — a (now mainstream) method of looking sharp during the “bulking” process.

 The idea behind this is that your skin is used to a lean and smaller version of you.
-When you build muscle (whether using the Daniel Craig workout or not) your skin is tight because you’ve been smaller for a long time.
+When you build muscle (whether using the this workout or not) your skin is tight because you’ve been smaller for a long time.

 So if you are small or even downright skinny, your main priority should be to pack on dense muscle mass.